HamedMehmood/HamedMehmood/README.md

 - 🌱 I’m currently learning **Advanced Python**

-- 👯 I’m looking to collaborate on [AGS](https://albrighton-group.co.uk/)
+- 👯 I have Collaboration with [AGS](https://albrighton-group.co.uk/) in England

 - 📫 How to reach me **hamid_mehmood@hotmail.com**